Nonac/PIMS/Report/System_design/README.md

 ### M5Stick (Keys)

 Each M5Stick-C is a key that is recognisable by any barrier in our system.
-These keys are used to identify registered customers.
+These keys are used to identify registered drivers.
 Since our barriers seek BT devices, the keys are in essence BT advertising devices.

 Following requirements must be satisfied for the keys:

 1. Has a unique id.
-2. Powered by rechargeable batteries so customers can use them outside freely.
+2. Powered by rechargeable batteries so drivers can use them outside freely.
 3. Can advertise itself as a BT device
 4. The BT advertising state can be switched on and off for using and saving energy, respectively.